 Program to concatenate two strings using the strcat method

-strcat function: The strcat is an inbuilt function of the string class, which adds two character strings to return a concatenated string.
+The strcat function is a built-in feature of the string class that combines two character strings to produce a single concatenated string.

 Syntax